ZetaPlugins/EssentialZ/README.md

 # The max amount of lines a lore can have.
 Set to -1 to disable.
 (128 is the max amount of lines an item can have in Minecraft)
 maxLoreLines: 10

+# The default max amount of homes a player can set if not specified by a permission.
+defaultMaxHomes: 3

+# Wether or not to play a sound when a player opens their enderchest.
+enderchestSound: true

+# Wether or not to play a sound when a player uses the /invsee command.
+invseeSound: true

 # Set the message styles for each message type.
 styles: